Marmaris

-Marmaris ([ˈmaɾmaɾis]) is a port city and tourist resort on the Mediterranean coast, located in Muğla Province, southwest Turkey, along the shoreline of the Turkish Riviera.
+Marmaris ([ˈmaɾmaɾis]) is a municipality and district of Muğla Province, Turkey.
+Its area is 906 km2, and its population is 97,818 (2022).
+It is a port city and tourist resort on the Mediterranean coast, along the shoreline of the Turkish Riviera.

 Although Marmaris is known for its honey, its main source of income is international tourism.
 It is located between two intersecting sets of mountains by the sea, though following a construction boom in the 1980s, little is left of the sleepy fishing village that Marmaris was until the late 20th century.
-In 2010, the city's resident population was 30,957, although it peaks at around 300,000 to 400,000 people during the tourist season.

 As an adjunct to the tourism industry, Marmaris is also a centre for sailing and diving, possessing two major and several smaller marinas.
 It is a popular wintering location for hundreds of cruising boaters.

 Dalaman Airport is an hour's drive to the east.

 Ferries operate from Marmaris to Rhodes and Symi in Greece.

 Etymology

 During the period of the Beylik of Menteşe; the city became known as Marmaris, a name derived from the Greek màrmaron (marble; Turkish: mermer), in reference to the rich marble deposits in the region, and the prominent role of the city's port in the marble trade.